Special-K-s-Flightsim-Bots/DCSServerBot/reports/README.md

 ```

 ### Field
-A field with a single key/value pair.
+A field with a single key/value pair. "default" is optional.
 ```json
 "elements": [
     {